IMG_0246.jpg

 Katherine parker-magyar

 I love to travel because I love meeting new people and experiencing different cultures.
 And I blame my parents for my insatiable wanderlust—they took me to the Arctic Circle when I was 14 months old.
-Since then, I’ve traveled to 7 continents, 86 countries, and all 50 states, and studied abroad in London and Osaka.
+Since then, I’ve traveled to 7 continents, 100 countries, and all 50 states, including abroad in London and Osaka.

-In my career as a travel writer, I’ve driven husky sleighs through Arctic forests in Finnish Lapland and sailed the Rio Negro to the heart of the Brazilian Amazon.
-I’ve practiced yoga with goats in the Swiss Alps and chased Alaskan King Salmon off the shores of Prince of Wales Island.
-I’ve jumped into black holes in Belize and trekked across the most active volcanic valleys in the Caribbean.
-I’ve gone hot-air ballooning above the Nevada desert and tracked rhinos in the Maasai Mara.
-And, most recently, I hiked to the highest lodges in the world in Peru and tracked tigers in the jungles of Nepal.
+In my career as a travel writer, I’ve driven husky sleighs through Arctic forests, sailed the Amazon River, and kayaked amongst the glaciers of Antarctica.
+I’ve gone helicopter skiing in the Alaskan interior, jumped into black holes in Belize and trekked volcanic valleys in the Caribbean.
+And, more recently, I hiked to the highest lodges in the world in Peru , tracked rhinos in the Maasai Mara and stalked tigers in the jungles of Nepal.

 While I’m always eager for new adventures, my most meaningful experiences are the moments I’ve shared with the strangers turned friends I’ve met along the way.
 Travel, I’ve learned, is other people.
 I truly believe that travel is love and, in the words of Mark Twain, that it’s fatal for hatred, bigotry, and narrow-mindedness.